“I have never been in trouble with the law…”

 “I have your back”

 If you have a court case pending, your freedom is subject to your good behavior.
 Whenever a defendant comes before a criminal court, the judge needs to decide whether or not that defendant presents a flight risk or a danger to society.
 Depending on the judge's assessment of the defendant, the Court may hold the person "no bail, no release," set bail, release the defendant on their own recognizance, or release defendant to an organization like pretrial services.
 If you are in the middle of a court case, and the judge has released you under any one of those conditions, the terms of your release can be changed if you get into more trouble.

 The most common reason for the terms of release to be changed is that the defendant was rearrested while they were free.
-The article about William Lewek in the Democrat & Chronicle is a perfect example.
+William Lewek is a perfect example.
 Lewek was a psychiatrist who posted bail in county court after a body was reportedly found in his backyard.
 He was free as his criminal case progressed, but then he was arrested for DWAI.
 DWAI is a traffic violation.
 It is not a criminal charge.
 The fine for most people who are convicted of DWAI for the first time is just $300.
 In this case, however, the local court justice imposed bail of $1000, and Lewek was sent back to county jail.
 Why?